rmc33/layout-manager/README.md

 ### `npm install`
 ### `npm start`

-This project allows changing a component's layout based on a standard layout configuration and interface.
+This project allows changing a component's layout or how child components are displayed based on a standard layout configuration and interface.

 It has two different layout components to choose from React Grid Layout or Material UI's Grid.
-React Grid Layout allows resizing and dragging of layout items.
+React Grid Layout allows resizing and dragging of layout child components.
 Material UI's Grid is much like a React flex container implementation.

 https://material-ui.com/layout/grid/
 https://github.com/STRML/react-grid-layout